resheku/my-awesome/README.md

 - [Neoteroi/BlackSheep](https://github.com/Neoteroi/BlackSheep) - Fast ASGI web framework for Python
 - [Netflix/bless](https://github.com/Netflix/bless) - Repository for BLESS, an SSH Certificate Authority that runs as a AWS Lambda function
 - [Netflix/dispatch](https://github.com/Netflix/dispatch) - All of the ad-hoc things you're doing to manage incidents today, done for you, and much more!
-- [NixOS/nixops](https://github.com/NixOS/nixops) - NixOps is a tool for deploying to NixOS machines in a network or cloud.
 - [Nuitka/Nuitka](https://github.com/Nuitka/Nuitka) - Nuitka is a Python compiler written in Python.
 It's fully compatible with Python 2.6, 2.7, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, and 3.10.
 You feed it your Python app, it does a lot of clever things, and spits out an executable or extension module.
 - [Opus10/django-pgtrigger](https://github.com/Opus10/django-pgtrigger) - Write Postgres triggers for your Django models
 - [Parquery/icontract](https://github.com/Parquery/icontract) - Design-by-contract in Python3 with informative violation messages and inheritance